 - Beginning realization of the importance of knowing ourselves as the land and not just on the land for the future of Collective Trauma healing.

 - Realizations on presencing Ancestors

 - The how-to of CTIP coming together more

 - Multi-dimensional weaving as important role of the co-facilitators

-- Including all as what is needing to happen
+- Accepting what is as needing to happen

 - Wondering about the people who left